Table of Contents

 Shooting by jewelry type also helps with consistency in your jewelry images.
 We’ll go through that later in this post.

 After you’ve organized your jewelry, the next step is to remove the tags.
 The tags are distracting and unprofessional if left in your photography.
 Removing the tags could be either very straightforward or a hair-pulling experience.

-Tags that use string or button mechanism are the easiest to remove.
-Adhesive tags, on the other hand, requires extra time and effort to remove as the handler must be extra careful not to damage the plastic strip.
-Adhesive tags also could lose its adhesiveness when you remove and reapply them.
+Tags that use string or button mechanisms are the easiest to remove.
+Adhesive tags, on the other hand, require extra time and effort to remove as the handler must be extra careful not to damage the plastic strip.
+Adhesive tags also could lose their adhesiveness when you remove and reapply them.
 A damaged or lost tag can be the worst nightmare for any jeweler!
-The time wasted and trouble caused as a result can be well avoided by using the string or button type tags.
+The time wasted and trouble caused can be well avoided by using the string or button type tags.
 This once again will be a hassle if you are taking quick snaps

-If you are just taking photos for the purposes of a website, you remove the tags in the post-production process.
+If you are just taking photos for a website, you remove the tags in the post-production process.
 However, it will require a level of skill and time to master before you can edit your photos efficiently.

 Use a setup that provides consistent results

 Having a permanent photography setup will ensure you will have consistent results.
-This would include using the same camera settings, tripod angle, and position, lighting and jewelry position.
-Consider marking the positions of each individual element of your photography set up so you don’t have to worry about repositioning should you accidentally move something.
+This would include using the same camera settings, tripod angle, lighting, and jewelry position.
+Consider marking the positions of each element of your photography setup so you don’t have to worry about repositioning should you accidentally move something.
 This is particularly useful as different types of jewelry will require you to reposition your lighting.

 You can use tape or pens to mark positions.
 Be wary that these markings will need to be removed in the post-production process.
 For example, if you have marked a spot on your backdrop for your ring photography, it will appear in the final image.